Connect with us

 In a public notice on Wednesday, the NMS directed building owners to redecorate their premises within 60 days, failing which they will be prosecuted under the Public Health Act.

-“Colours to be applied shall be as originally approved and any changes must be approved by the Nairobi Metropolitan Services prior to applying,” read the notice signed by NMS director general Maj.
+“Colours to be applied shall be as originally approved and any changes must be approved by the Nairobi Metropolitan Services before applying,” read the notice signed by NMS director general Maj.
 Gen. Mohammed Abdalla Badi, EBS, SS, ndc (K).

 Unlike a previous repainting order by Governor Mike Sonko, which targeted commercial buildings within the city centre, Maj.
 Gen. Badi’s directive targets all buildings – both commercial and residential – within the Nairobi City County.

-Besides, Sonko’s order had given landlords the freedom to either maintain their original building colours or change them as they please.
+Besides, Sonko’s order had given landlords the freedom to either maintain their original building colours or change them as they pleased.

 The directive, however, fell on deaf ears – forcing the county to issue an ultimatum for compliance.
 When the ultimatum failed to work the county went silent on the matter.